acdh-oeaw/VELD_spec/README.md

 ### optional

 Content that is optional is marked with `[` and `]`.
-Inside can be groups of single non-variables or variables.
+Inside can be any other components or compositions.
 If a collection of yaml objects is marked as optional, it must be either absent or present fully; partial objects are invalid.

 **Example:**